Virginia woman seen in viral TikTok feeding bear faces criminal charges, authorities say

 LEMUR STOLEN FROM SAN FRANCISCO ZOO FOUND, POLICE HAVE SUSPECT

-Local news station WVLT reported that Farris, a Danville, Va., resident, was ultimately charged with illegal black bear feeding, a misdemeanor charge that could lead to a $500 fine and a jail sentence of up to six months.
+Farris, a Danville, Va., resident, was ultimately charged with illegal black bear feeding, a misdemeanor charge that could lead to a $500 fine and a jail sentence of up to six months.

 “The overwhelming desire to have a close encounter with a black bear is strangely more powerful than common sense,” Sevier County Wildlife Sgt.
-David Sexton said, according to the report.
+David Sexton said in the press release.
 “Many people intentionally feed bears with little regard for the dire consequences to the bears and humans they leave behind.”

 CLICK HERE TO GET THE FOX NEWS APP